Muon anomalous magnetic moment and Right handed sterile neutrino: Sterile Neutrinos interactions with SM particles

-where $G_{\rm cut}\propto \Lambda^2_{\rm cut}$ and the two-component Weyl fermions $\nu^{l}_{_R}$ and $\psi^{l}_{_R}$ respectively are the eigenstates of the SM gauge symmetries.
-The effective four-fermion operators (\ref{art1}) are relevant to the topic studied in this article.
-We do not consider other types of four-fermion operators in Ref.~\cite{Xue:2016dpl, Xue:2016txt}.
+where the two-component Weyl fermions $\nu^{l}_{_R}$ and $\psi^{l}_{_R}$ are massless chiral fermions.
+The effective four-fermion operators in Eq.(\ref{art1}) are relevant to the topic studied in this article.
+We do not consider other types of four-fermion operators in Refs.~\cite{Xue:2016dpl, Xue:2016txt}.
+In these four-fermion operators, which fully preserve the SM chiral gauge symmetries, left- and right-handed fermions are respectively the eigenstates of the SM chiral gauge symmetries.
+We assume that the quantum gravity or other new physics that induces four-fermion interactions (\ref{art1}) at the UV cutoff $\Lambda_{\rm cut}$ should be fermion-flavour blind.
+Thus, the four-fermion coupling $G_{\rm cut}\propto \Lambda^{-2}_{\rm cut}$ is flavor independent.
+Thus, the four-fermion operators at the UV cutoff possess exactly the global flavour symmetries $U_L(3)\times U_R(3)$, and one can make unitary transformations to obtain the four-fermion operators like (\ref{art1}) diagonalised in the flavour space.
+Therefore, non-flavour exchanging interactions (both charged and neutral channels) can occur at the Lagrangian (tree) level of the four-fermion operators (\ref{art1}), detailed discussions can be found in Ref.~\cite{Xue:2016txt}.
 These operators possess (i) a strong coupling phase where composite particles are formed and symmetries are preserved, (ii) a weak coupling phase where spontaneous symmetry breaking occurs and elementary particles acquire masses.
 The details are given in Refs.~\cite{Xue:2016dpl, Xue:2016txt} and \cite{Xue:2022kjl}.
 In this paper, we will consider the second possibility, i.e. the symmetry breaking phase.

 In the four-fermion interactions (\ref{art1}), the neutrino self-interaction undergoes spontaneous symmetry breaking to generate the Majorana masses $M^l_{\rm M}=-G_{\rm cut}\langle\bar\nu^{lc}_{_R}\nu^{l}_{_R}\rangle$.
 It is accompanied by a Goldstone boson (Axion or Majoron) and a massive scalar $\chi$-boson.
 The properties and observational consequences of these are discussed in Ref.~\cite{Xue:2020cnw}.
 The neutrino Dirac masses $M^l_{\rm D}$ are generated by usual Yukawa interactions involving the Higgs field, right-handed neutrinos and left-handed leptons.
 Therefore, neutrino mass terms consist of the Majorana mass $M^\ell_{\rm M}$ and Dirac mass $M^\ell_{\rm D}$,